w3f/polkadot-spec/README.md

 ## Genesis files

-This repository contains genesis parameters for different networks in the `genesis-state/` directory.
+This repository contains genesis parameters for different networks in the `chain-candidates/` directory.
 - The `alexander` test network
 - The `kusama` test network

+*Note: These files have not been updated in a while and are mostly kept around for historic reasons.*